 Homegirl gets up at 5:30, then wakes me around 6:45 to get a room key from me so she can go down to smoke a cigarette.
 I go back to sleep for half an hour, then I get up, brush my teeth, braid my hair, and throw on my clothes.
 After brushing my teeth, I realize that I don’t have my denture cream which I totally need.
 Without it, my teeth sit wrong and it causes one of my remaining teeth to bruise.
 At some point, before we hook up with the others, I need to find a pharmacy.
 Homegirl knows this.
 Keep this in mind for later.
 While she’s finishing up her hair, I start packing so we’ll be ready to bolt after breakfast.
 I also take some pictures of the view from our hotel room while I regret not doing the same the night before.

-My husband has platinum status with Hyatt, so our comped room also includes the breakfast buffet on the 17th floor which costs most people $18.
+My husband has some kind of status level with Hyatt since we always used it for my author trips, so our comped room also includes the breakfast buffet on the 17th floor which costs most people $18.
 We go down to the next floor and examine what we decide is not worth the $18.
 The selection is small—two kinds of eggs, one with veggies, one with an unlabeled meat.
 I’m not down for either, so I pick the meat out of the latter just in case it’s pork.
 There is no turkey sausage, or any other kind of meat offered.
 There is oatmeal, with fresh blueberries to put on top, but I don’t have time for that.
 There are strange looking muffins; small, burnt pastries; dry, dark croissants that taste like they have shortening in them; a tray with two soft, unlabeled cheeses; and a tray of thin salmon slices surrounded by capers, onions, and a few other things.
 It was all pretty fancy, but sparse.
 We found a cooler full of water and juice, as well as a sideboard with an array of fruit.
 We gobble down our eggs and fruit, enjoy the view for a moment, then book it back up to the room to grab our stuff.
 It’s 8:06 when we get back to the room.

 We check out, I pay for parking, get my receipt, and I’m told that I can park in the garage up until 2pm for no additional charge, so I should hang on to my room key until the last time I leave the garage.
 Awesome.
 I tell Homegirl and she’s like, yeah, then we can just walk over to the Arch.
 Unfortunately, we don’t have time for coffee, even though there is a full-service Starbucks in the lobby just steps from the front desk.